LokaTrack/backend-server/API_Specification.md

 ## 2. Update Delivery Status
 Updates the delivery status of a package.
 The status must follow the valid transition rules:
-> delivery → checkin → checkout → return
+> On Deliveery → Check-in → Check-out → Return

 - URL